MrShwhale/TMA-Character-Chart/notes.md

 Make sure Oliver is actually named in 32, otherwise rename to vague man.

-Consider adding "Henry" to episode 50.

-Consider adding a group for Breekon+Hope since nothing is ever connected to just one

-Consider naming Mary's mother Mary in 62, for lore reasons

 Eye alignment can be made before episode 93 when Elias admits to murder

 Add Ellis connection to the Vast when Gertrude is revealed to have stopped the ritual